 I’m not a great advocate of drawing from imagination.
 It implies that you have an intuitive knowledge that can be expressed in doodles and scribbles.

 Learning to see, copying, and studying should embed the drawing in your mind’s eye.
 Certain themes, forms, and shapes will recur over and over again.
 There will come a time when you can draw certain things from memory alone.
+It’ll come naturally.

-Learn to Shade Properly
+10. Learn How to Shade Properly

-There are a few hacks worth remembering.
+There are some simple tips worth remembering.